 Q: What's the best way to extract the cubes?

 A: Simple.
-A few key tips are to separate the top cubes like shown, and be sure not to leave the unit in your freezer longer than 24 hours.
-Watch our video on the Tips and Techniques page to see the process from start to finish.
+A few key tips are to separate the top cubes like shown, and be sure not to leave the unit in your freezer longer than 18-22 hours.
+Get the full tutorial on our Tips and Techniques page.

 Q: What about all those other clear ice techniques?

 A: Clear ice myths are quite common.
 We've heard them all and tried all of the techniques with less than optimum results.
 Some people will suggest boiling the water or the double boil method (doesn't work).
 Others will suggest using purified water (doesn't work).
 In fact, if you have tried using purified water in the True Cubes® unit, you may have noticed you get clear ice but you also get a "fireworks" patterns of micro bubbles in your ice cube.
 Just stick with at least 50% hot tap water and you'll be good to go.

 Q: What are the tray dimensions?

 The tray is 7" x 7" x 6" - about the size of a 1.5-quart carton of ice cream.